 Gout is a form of arthritis caused by a build up of crystals in a joint.
 It most often affects the joint of the big toe, but can but it can affect other joints as well.
 Gout may occur in a single attack or become a recurrent problem.
 During acute attacks, gout can cause pain, swelling, and redness in the affected joint.
 Periods between acute attacks are usually symptom-free.

 Over time, gout can cause permanent damage to the affected joints and the kidneys.
 Fortunately, these long term factors are less likely to occur with proper treatment.
 The earlier gout is detected and treated, the better it can be managed.

 Gout is caused by the build-up of uric acid crystals in and around a joint.
 Crystals often form because of high levels of uric acid in the blood.

-Uric acid is created and released into the blood during the breakdown of a substance in food called purines.
+Uric acid is created in the liver and released into the blood during the breakdown of a substance in food called purines.
 The uric acid is then filtered out of the blood through the kidneys and passes out of the body through urine.
 Higher than normal levels of uric acid in the blood may be caused by:

 What are the risk factors for gout?